Komod0D/SGPO/README.md

 5. `exps/`: outputs from experiments, mainly generated sequences and associated fitness values
 6. `models/`: diffusion models, denoising model architectures are provided in `models/pretraining/model/`
 7. `oracle/`: oracle checkpoints for evaluating "ground truth" fitness and code for training and running the oracle
-8. `sampling/`: code for sampling using various guidance algorithms
+8. `sampling/`: code for inference-time sampling using various guidance algorithms
 9. `scripts/`: shell scripts for running many experiments at once
 10. `training/`: code for training the value functions used in guidance